AkiLetschne/restocks_api_wrapper/README.md

 | `get_shipping_products` | Retrieves products that need shipping.            | Yes            |
 | `download_label`      | Downloads the shipping label for a product.         | Yes            |
 | `check_consign_status`| Checks the consignment status of the user.          | Yes            |

+### Filters

+When listing a product or retrieving current listings, you can specify filters to narrow down the results or to set the conditions of your listing.
+Below are the filter types and their possible values:

+#### ListingDuration
+This filter is used to specify the duration for which a product will be listed on the platform.
+The possible values are:

+- `Days30`: List the product for 30 days.
+- `Days60`: List the product for 60 days.
+- `Days90`: List the product for 90 days.

+#### SellMethod
+This filter is used to define the method of sale.
+The possible values are:

+- `Consign`: The product is sold on consignment.
+- `Resell`: The product is resold directly.

+Refer to the usage example below to see how these filters are applied in method calls.

 ## Usage Example